Mcfeenix/global_country_information/README.md

 # A View of the World's Nations: A Data Cleaning Project
 ![Gemini_Generated_Earth](https://github.com/user-attachments/assets/b12ced17-b355-401b-8031-b0c009f038fd)
 ### Description
 The goal of this project is to prepare a dataset using Python for further analysis by performing essential data cleaning tasks.
-The dataset, which contains information on 195 countries, was downloaded programmatically from Kaggle.
+The raw dataset (world-data-2023.csv), which contains information on 195 countries, was downloaded programmatically from Kaggle.
 It originates from the *Global Country Information Dataset 2023* by Nidula Elgiriyewithana.
 Access to the original dataset is [here](https://www.kaggle.com/datasets/nelgiriyewithana/countries-of-the-world-2023/data).

 Cleaning steps included:
 - Standardizing column names for consistency